Update: ‘World premiere’ section updated.

 LiDAR will be integrated in our first fully autonomous vehicle – the upcoming all-electric ID.
 Buzz AD, which will be used for our 2025 pilot service.Christian Senger, Head of R&D MaaS/TaaS, Volkswagen Group (Volkswagen Group New Auto strategy)

 Volkswagen Commercial Vehicles, MOIA (a mobility company of Volkswagen Group), and Argo AI will deploy the VW ID.
 Buzz in an autonomous ride-pooling system in Hamburg, Germany, by 2025, with the ultimate goal of scaling it internationally.
-Argo AI will start mapping the streets of the test area in Q4 2021.
-It will manually drive the test vehicles throughout the city to create these 3D maps.
-East of the Alster river, including parts of Winterhude, Uhlenhorst, and Hohenfelde, is the initial test area.
+Argo AI was going to start mapping the streets of the test area in Q4 2021, where it manually drives the test vehicles throughout the city to create 3D maps.
+The initial test area is East of the Alster river, including parts of Winterhude, Uhlenhorst, and Hohenfelde.

-Once the initial testing and development phase is over, all three companies will conduct test drives with and without passengers to ensure that everything is ready and safe for public launch in 2025.
-Argo AI will use the learnings from the German project in the U.S.
+Once the initial testing and development phase is over, all three companies will conduct test drives with and without passengers to ensure that it is safe for a public launch in 2025.
+Right now, prototype testing is undergoing at a test track near Munich airport.
+Soon, the scope of prototype testing will expand to public roads in Munich.
+Argo AI will use the learnings from the German project for the U.S. market.

 Senger said that the ID.
 Buzz “will be a truly iconic and also highly versatile product.”
 Then, he shared revealed teasers (above) of the different seating layouts of its passenger versions and talked about them briefly.